 I am in love with love.
 Everything about it.
 Valentine’s Day and every day of the year.

 The other side of the coin…..

 My heart aches for the number of lonely folks out there whether it is Valentine’s Day or any other day of the year.
 I see them when helping at the homeless shelter.
 I see seniors that are missing their families who have passed on to heaven.
 I see it in the wife who sits by her husband in the hospital, with no one to lean on.
 I see it in the quiet child who has a difficult time making friends.
 All of these folks knew love, gave love, received love, and still need love.

 My heartfelt feelings………

 Visit a homeless shelter and spend time just getting to know the residents.
-You will be surprised how loving and warm they are.
+You will be surprised by how loving and warm they are.
 Volunteer at a hospital or Hospice and extend your love to those losing their loved ones.
 Send cards and letters to our brave men and women serving in our armed services.
 Last but not least, smile at those you pass in the store, on a walk, anywhere.
 Your smile just might be what they need.
 When we spread love, we get love in return.
 Be someone’s angel and make a difference.
-You will so happy you did!
+You will be so happy you did!

 Wishing everyone a very Happy Valentine’s Day!